khatwaniNikhil/devops/ci_cd_with_gitlab_notes.md

 # Continous Deployment versus Continous Delivery
 Automation where commit will lead to prod release is Continous deployment Automation where commit is propogated till stg./prepod env. and manual intervention is need for prod deployment.
-Use gitlab rules to conditional deploy to prod env.
+Use "when: manual" along with enviroment: production to deploy to prod env.

-# Gitlab Variables - Protected and Masking
-1. Protected - not available across different branches
-2. Masking - this avoids password to be printed in logs

 # Gitlab CI Pipeline - AWS Integration
 ## S3 access(host website, cp, sync files etc.)